yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_passphrase.md

           domainID="${domainID}" title="API Gateway"/>
     ```

-    The `passphraseExec` option is only used if it is present and the `secret` option (described in the previous sections) is not used.
+    The `passphraseExec` option is only used if it is present and the `pvalue` option (described in the previous sections) is not used.

 3. Create the passphrase script in the specified location.